-What is a Soaking Tub?
+What Is a Soaking Tub?

-Average Soaking Tub Dimensions
+What Are Average Soaking Tub Dimensions?

 - Length: Typically between 60 inches (5 feet) and 72 inches (6 feet).